MooersLab/biological-crystallography-voice-in/README.md

 ### Pick word combinations rarely used in normal prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.
 This choice can avoid the accidental insertion of an unintended set of words.

-For example, using the voice command "to do" to insert an org-mode TODO is pretty pointless because this phrase is used frequently in my prose.
+For example, using the voice command `to do` to insert an org-mode TODO is pretty pointless because this phrase is used frequently in my prose.
-Instead, I came up with the command ''priority'' and then the associated alphanumeric code for the priority.
+Instead, I came up with the command `priority` and then the associated alphanumeric code for the priority.
-It is pretty unlikely that I will say the command "priority A1" in my usual prose.
+It is pretty unlikely that I will say the command `priority A1` in my usual prose.
+Likewise, I use a voice command `limit A1 harp 1` to insert the org-mode TODO with a priority of A1 and a time limit of 1 hour.
+The word harp is used to insert a `h` in the Talon Voice phonetic alphabet.

 ### Pick word combinations that do not contain other commands
 If you pick a word combination with a subset of words already assigned to another command, the commands will collide, and you will not get the intended effect.